fttlov/JCAdvance/README.md

 The core philosophy of Gyro Motion differs between controller types:
 * **Two-handed controllers:** Gyro is best used for fine-tuning and adjusting classic stick aiming.
 * **Joy-Cons:** True, free-hand full gyro motion control.
 Using the right stick for aiming in FPS/TPS becomes obsolete.<br>
-*Since the right analog stick is now completely free for Joy-cons*: <br>
+*Since the right analog stick is now completely free on Joy-cons*: <br>
 * **JCAdvance allows you to use the right stick's Y-axis as analog triggers**.
 These will work alongside the digital buttons you have already assigned to the triggers (like ZL ZR), and can be fully controlled (on/off) in real time using a customisable hotkey. <br>

 Examples of use stick as triggers:<br>